OpenLabsHackerspace/OSCAL-Android/README.md

 - opening issues and PRs

 ## License
-App's source code is licensed under a [AGPL v3+](LICENSE.txt), any OSCAL logos and further graphical work is licensed unter [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+App's source code is licensed under a [AGPL v3+](LICENSE.txt), any OSCAL logos and further graphical work is licensed under [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/.